makeflow/vscode-styled-components/README.md

 # vscode-styled-components

-> This extension is based on [`styled-components/vscode-styled-components`](https://github.com/styled-components/vscode-styled-components) and has got rid of its language service because we found it interfere with typescript auto-completion.
+> This extension is based on [`styled-components/vscode-styled-components`](https://github.com/styled-components/vscode-styled-components) and has got rid of its language service because we found it interfere with TypeScript auto-completion.
 So this left us with a well-behaved extension with only highlighting feature.

 Syntax highlighting for [styled-components](https://github.com/styled-components/styled-components).